Frequently Asked Questions

 Q: Is there any financial support from the SSS program to the SSS participants?

 A: The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and the state UCOPE grant.
 In addition, the SSS program provides Pell grant recipients with financial support from the SSS Participation Grant.

 Q: How and when can a student apply to the SSS program?

-A: The student must fill out a SSS Intake Form and turn it into an SSS advisor at the first of a semester.
-The student will then be contacted to attend a SSS Orientation during the first week of a new semester to learn more about the program.
-At the Orientation students will fill out an application and have an interview with an SSS advisor.
+A: The student must fill out a SSS Intake Form and turn it into an SSS advisor before the beginning of the fall or spring semester.
+The student will then be contacted to attend a SSS Induction during the first week of a new semester to learn more about the program.
+At the SSS Induction, students will fill out an application and have an interview with an SSS advisor.

 Q: What are the student’s responsibilities once accepted?